minhnguyen-ai/flowinquiry-server/README.md

 * 🌍 Multilingual Support – Serve global teams and users

-* 🔄 Integrations – Connect with Slack, Email, and more
+* 🔄 Integrations – Connect with Email, Slack (upcoming), Github (upcoming) and more

-* 🚀 Flexible Deployment – Run on Docker, Kubernetes, or your own infra
+* 🚀 Flexible Deployment – Run on Docker, Kubernetes (upcoming), or your own infra

 ## Built With